emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 * Otherwise, it can start the new operation without setting the Request-Tag option on it.

-### Simplified block-wise Handling for constrained proxies
+### Simplified Block-Wise Handling for Constrained Proxies

-The Block options were defined to be unsafe to forward because a proxy that woud forward blocks as plain messages would risk mixing up clients' requests.
+The Block options were defined to be unsafe to forward because a proxy that would forward blocks as plain messages would risk mixing up clients' requests.

 The Request-Tag option provides a very simple way for a proxy to keep them separate: if it appends a Request-Tag that is particular to the requesting endpoint